tommasomenara/feedbacklinearization/README.md

 # feedbacklinearization
-Code developed for the simulations in the paper
+If you use this code, please cite the paper

 T. Menara, G. Baggio, F. Pasqualetti (2020) "Conditions for Feedback Linearization of Network Systems"